GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 -  Altitude of the viewer above sea level in kilometers (230 km).
 If this value is less than 10, it is assumed to be the distance of the viewer from the center of the earth in earth radii.
-If an “r” is appended, it is the distance from the center of the earth in kilometers.
+If an "r" is appended, it is the distance from the center of the earth in kilometers.